-- Write as if you had the person sitting in front of you and you were speaking directly to him/her.
+- Write as if you had a person from the program sitting in front of you and you were speaking directly to him/her.

 - As you respond to the topic or questions, be sure to include:

-- Why you believe you should be accepted into this program.
+- Why do you believe you should be accepted into this program?

-- What you will bring to this program – skills, motivation, personal qualities.
+- What can you bring to this program – skills, motivation, personal qualities?

-- Write an excellent first sentence that draws the reader into your essay and makes them want to know more about you.
+- Begin with a sentence that draws the reader into your essay and makes them want to know more about you.

 - List your ideas